 To address the needs, tutoring will continue to be offered in the after school program that will target low income and English Learners.
-Also, the school wide intervention program will continue to address English language proficiency, which is necessary for Common Core State

-Standards in mathematics.
-Additional staff will be hired or hours increased to enrich the ELD program.
-Lastly, a maintenance plan will be implemented to address facility needs.
+Also, the school wide intervention program will continue to address English language proficiency, which is necessary for Common Core State Standards in mathematics.
+Additional staff will continue to be employed and will focus on improving our Response to Intervention program, as well as enrich the ELD program.